lgleto/TopNews-Andoid-iOS/README.md

 iOS Architecture
 --------------------

 Apple still stand with [MVC](https://developer.apple.com/library/archive/documentation/General/Conceptual/DevPedia-CocoaCore/MVC.html) architecture.
-And the main reason is because the `UIViewController` is only destroyed when ther is no references pointing to that object.
+And the main reason is because the `UIViewController` is only destroyed when there is no references pointing to that object.
 To bring this implementation closer to the Android implementation, it will also be created class repository for aggregating local data and server data.

 ![iOS app arquitecture](docs/ios-architecture.png "iOS app arquitecture")